Guide to Welsh Food: Traditional and Modern Cuisine

-Another famous favourite is Welsh rarebit, which is similar to cheese on toast.
+Another famous Wales food is Welsh rarebit, which is similar to cheese on toast.
 Surprisingly, it was originally known as ‘Welsh rabbit’, though at no point was a rabbit one of the ingredients.

 Chefs across the country will likely disagree on certain cast-iron conditions, such as the thickness of the toast and whether or not you should add paprika.
 However, the staple ingredients are melted cheese and bread.
 The cheese sauce will contain a range of seasonings, including ale, mustard, paprika or Worcestershire sauce.

 Over the years, there have been many variants to the recipe, including blending it with a tomato to create the ‘blushing bunny’ dish.

 A favourite amongst vegetarians, the Glamorgan sausage is a cheese and leek mixture that is then coated in breadcrumbs and fried.
 It’s an old-fashioned Welsh recipe, originating from Glamorgan in South Wales for skinless, meatless sausages.
 They were first recorded in the 19th century when it was the norm for towns to have their own local sausages.
 Rising to popularity throughout Great Britain during World War II, the sausages remain a humble and well-loved favourite.

 When eaten hot, they are great as part of brunch or breakfast with a side of potatoes and tomato chutney, but they also work well as part of high tea, or cold at a picnic or garden party.